-LancerHacks V is the fifth annual twelve-hour hackathon organized by sfhacks, the student-led programming club at Saint Francis High School.
-In partnership with the school, LancerHacks will take place in person on Saturday, March 5, 2022, and will host approximately 200 students from local high schools.
+LancerHacks VI is the sixth annual twelve-hour hackathon organized by SFHacks, the student-led programming club at Saint Francis High School.
+In partnership with the school, LancerHacks will take place in person on Saturday, February 11, 2023, and will host approximately 150 students from local high schools.

 Supplementing the main project-development element of the hackathon through a variety of challenges and events, LancerHacks will continue to emphasize collaboration among attendees, mentorship by peers and industry experts, attendance at speaker sessions and workshops, and expanding the traditional understanding of computer science and its various daily-life applications.